stashed/docs/docs/concepts/crds/restoresession.md

 **VolumeSnapshot:**

-Stash uses job model for restoring volume from VolumeSnapshot.
-Each volume is considered as different hosts and they are identified by their name.
+Stash uses job model for restoring volume from volume snapshots.
+Each volume is considered a different host and they are identified by their name.
 Hence, the number of total hosts is the number of targeted volumes to be restored.

 **Restore using volumeClaimTemplates:**